PandoraMedia/scooch/docs/benefits_of_scooch.rst

 Automatic construction of class hierarchies
 ````````````````````````````````````````````````````

 Because your config file describes the class hierarchy itself, constructing a class hierarchy with a Scooch config file is very simple.
 The config file provides enough information to construct the class, assign parameters, and furthermore, construct any encapsulated classes within.
-As we see in the example in the section [How is a Scooch configuration translated into code?](#how-is-a-scooch-configuration-translated-into-code), construction of the class hieararchy is performed in a single line of code, with no adjustments necessary to each of the :code:`Configurable` class's constructors.
+As we see in the examples on the :ref:`home` homepage, construction of the class hieararchy is performed in a single line of code, with no adjustments necessary to each of the :code:`Configurable` class's constructors.

 This is difficult to do with other python configuration packages that are not object oriented, in that, they do not construct the configured components, simply translate parameters from config files to variables in code.
 Furthermore, there may be no standard around how and where the config values are assigned in the code, leading to config files that have a non-intuitive mapping to the code itself.
 By describing class hierarchies directly in config files, we can avoid class construction boilerplate, and avoid config files that are mapped to code like "sphagetti".

 Encourages modular code
 ``````````````````````````

 Because Scooch is fundamentally object oriented, it encourages thinking about code configurations in terms of types and parameters.
-This practice encourages a developer to think about each of the types and how they interface with both the configuration and any classes that use them, thereby making reusable modules (i.e., classes) and their respective configurations in the code more common, rather than script / purpose specific configurations that may have no interface.
+This practice encourages a developer to think about each of the :code:`Configurable` types and how they interface with both the configuration and any classes that use them, thereby making reusable modules (i.e., classes) and their respective configurations in the code more common, rather than script / purpose specific configurations that may have no interface.
 After using Scooch for some time, it can become common to write the :code:`config.yaml` file, before implementing the classes it describes, as a way of drafting a class hierarchy's structure.

 Simplifies code reuse
 ``````````````````````````